w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 ## Extended Destination Types for AI Tools

 The Well-known Destinations proposal primarily serves human accessibility needs.
-For agentic AI systems operating where APIs, schemas, and webhooks don't exist, a few additional destination types could be beneficial.
-These are examples of potential extensions, as more use cases may be discovered in the future.
+For agentic AI systems operating as assistive technologies where APIs, schemas, and webhooks don't exist, a few additional destination types could be beneficial for accessibility support.
+These are examples of potential extensions that would benefit both direct accessibility and AI-assisted accessibility.

 ### Example Additional Destinations

-* **`search`**: Site-specific search functionality when no search API is available
+* **`search`**: Site-specific search functionality when no search API is available—critical for users who rely on AI assistance to find information
-* **`account-settings`**: User profile/account management pages
+* **`account-settings`**: User profile/account management pages—essential for users who need AI assistance managing their digital presence
+* **`accessibility-preferences`**: User accessibility settings and preferences—enabling AI agents to help users configure accessible experiences

-These destination types address common agentic AI use cases that cannot be handled through existing Well-known Destinations and where sites lack APIs.
-Importantly, these additional destinations would also benefit human users by providing clearer navigation paths to search functionality and account management.
+These destination types address common accessibility and agentic AI use cases that cannot be handled through existing Well-known Destinations and where sites lack APIs.
+Importantly, these additional destinations would directly benefit users with disabilities by providing clearer navigation paths to critical functionality while enabling AI assistive technologies to operate reliably.

-As the ecosystem evolves and more agentic AI use cases emerge, additional destination types may be identified and proposed through the standard development process.
+As the ecosystem evolves and more accessibility-focused agentic AI use cases emerge, additional destination types may be identified and proposed through the standard development process.

 ## Open Questions